Skip to main content

 2. Can I do summer school or take summer courses and do this program?

-• Unfortunately no, you'll be required to do 35 hours a week of a faculty mentored research experience during the summer.
+• Scholars are required to do 35 hours a week of a faculty mentored research experience during the summer, therefore summer school is not allowed.

 3. I already have a UCSD faculty research mentor that I've been working with, can I still apply to this program?